 Planning for Blended Families

-Estate planning becomes more complex in blended families.
+Estate planning for blended families becomes more complex.
 It’s essential to address the needs of both biological and stepchildren, ensuring that everyone is treated fairly.

 Managing Inheritances and Pre-Marital Assets